scikal/LD-CHASE/README.md

 **Contrast-Crossovers**

-Haplotype-aware inference of human chromosome crossovers
+A tools Haplotype-aware inference of human chromosome crossovers.